friends-of-ce/merchant-api-client-php/docs/Api/ProductAttributeGroupApi.md

 productAttributeGroupGetWithChannelsByFilter($groupNames, $page): \FriendsOfCE\Merchant\ApiClient\Model\CollectionOfMerchantProductAttributeGroupWithLinkedChannelsResponse
 ```

-Get product attribute groups with linked channels.
+Gets custom attribute groups and linked marketplaces

-Get product attribute group by filters, there is possible to filter by GroupName.
+Gets all custom attribute groups and marketplaces (a.k.a. channels) linked to them.

 ### Example